Authentic Uzbekistan in one week

 Nezhinsky lane 27

-Looking for a taylor-made experience?
+Looking for a tailor-made experience?
 Check our trip planner.

 Ecotourism projects